ruby-processing/propane/_posts/2016-08-11-atom-runner.md

 ### Running Sketches ###

-__Important__ To pick up the local environment you should start atom from a console.
+_Important_

-To run sketches with a `data` folder you should initially open the immediate folder eg:
+To pick up the local environment you should start atom from a terminal.

 To explore propane samples open `~/propane_samples/regular` or `~/propane_samples/data_path` folder, select a file to view then from Packages/Script select `Run Script`